ChandraPrakashA/Professional_Portfolio/README.md

 Artifact_2 contains the work I have done during my 3rd week of AI/Ml course and application of the knowledge using ML algoeithmn(Logistic regression) for Email spam detection.

-Artifact_3 contains the work I have done during my 4th week of AI/Ml course and application of the knowledge using ML algoeithmn for Parkinson's disease detection
+Artifact_3 contains the work I have done during my 4th week of AI/Ml course and application of the knowledge using ML algorithmn(SVM) for Parkinson's disease detection